PengYueECUST1997/CLEF/README.md

 ## Demo

-CLEF was trained under a contrative learning framework, and can generate cross-modal representations based on pre-trained protein language models (pLMs) of [ESM2](https://github.com/facebookresearch/esm)
+CLEF was trained under a contrative learning framework, and can generate cross-modal representations based on pre-trained protein language models (PLMs) of [ESM2](https://github.com/facebookresearch/esm)
 The generated cross-modal representations can be used in other downstream predictions task and enhance the protein classification performance.

 ### Download weights